serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 }
 ```

+We are using another base class from Serene, *Common.GridEditorDialog* which is also used by OrderDetailEditDialog.

-Open MovieCastEditor.ts again and add a getDialogType method and override getAddButtonCaption:
+Open *MovieCastEditor.ts* again, add a getDialogType method and override getAddButtonCaption:

 ```ts
 /// <reference path="../../Common/Helpers/GridEditorBase.ts" />